estruyf/blog-content/content/contact-me/index.md

     name: Contact
 ---

-## Lets get in touch
+## Let's Get in Touch

-Hi!
-Do you want to ask me something?
-Great!
-Feel free to use the contact form or the good old email way.
-The form's contents send to an Azure Function, which validates it to see if it is not spam.
-To keep my inbox as clean as possible.
+Hi there!
+Got a question for me?
+Awesome!

-**If you try to contact me, please keep the following in mind**:
+### Important Things to Keep in Mind

-- I do not accept any guest articles on my blog;
+- I do **not** accept guest articles on my blog.
-- I am not interested in hiring someone to do changes to my blogs like hiring a developer, web designer, or SEO specialist;
+- I’m **not interested** in hiring someone to make changes to my blog (e.g., developers, web designers, or SEO specialists).
-- I *might* do a product review if the product catches my interest.
-Please do not be offended when I say no;
+- I *might* consider doing a product review if the product genuinely catches my interest.
+Please don’t take offense if I decline.

-- **Very important**: Please ask your questions in English or Dutch.
+If you’re interested in hiring me for a project or coaching, feel free to reach out, and let’s discuss your needs.

-Are you ok with this?
-Great, feel free to reach out via mail: [elio@struyfconsulting.be](mailto:elio@struyfconsulting.be).
+You can email me at: [elio@struyfconsulting.be](mailto:elio@struyfconsulting.be).